johannakarras/reproducibility-vlm-lexical-grounding/README.md

   ```
   The default arguments of both commands will run the experiments for 5 times and log the averaged performance metric.
 You can modify the `num_runs` in the scripts to control the number of runs.
 The logs will be written to `logs/piqa/`, while the outputs (i.e. predictions on validation set of PIQA) will be written to `outputs/piqa/`.

-  We have also provided a script to run all the probing experiments for all 7 provided embedder at once.
+  Additional reproducability instruction: We have also provided a script to run all the probing experiments for all 7 provided embedder at once.
   ```shell script
   bash scripts/piqa/run_all_probing_experiments.sh
   ```